varletjs/rattail/docs/general/is-truthy.md

 # isTruthy

-Determine whether the input value is truthy
+Determine whether the input value is `truthy`.

 ### Usage